rozlynboutin/microbiome_helper/16S-standard-operating-procedure.md

 Below is the quick and dirty description of our recommended 16S pipeline.
 See the sidebar menu for more detailed descriptions.

+Note that this workflow is continually being updated.
+If you want to use the below commands be sure to keep track of them locally.

+Last updated: 15 Nov 2016 (see "revisions" above for earlier versions)

 *This workflow starts with raw paired-end MiSeq data in demultiplexed fastq format assumed to be located within a folder called `raw_data`*

 1. (Optional) Run FastQC to allow manual inspection of the quality of sequences